sramorosi/MAKE3-Arm/OpenSCAD-code/README.md

 ![Claw_Assy_FlyAround](/Images/Claw_Assy_FlyAround.gif)

 This is the claw that attaches to the end of the robot arm.
 It is designed to be able to pick up items that are roughly 5 to 8 cm in size.
-The blue curved links are designed to lower the servo torque when the claw is closed.
+The blue curved links are designed to lower the servo torque when the claw is closed, so the servo does not overheat when holding an object.
 The navy guides are designed to be clipped onto the claw_bars primarily so that 3D printing is faster.

 ### Claw Parts - 3D printed